- We advise you to reconsider your need to travel to Haiti at this time because of unpredictable security situation and high levels of violent crime.

 The rate of HIV/AIDS infection in Haiti is high.
 You should exercise appropriate precautions if engaging in activities that expose you to risk of infection.
 You can find out more information at the World Health Organization website.

-Mosquito-borne illnesses, including malaria, dengue fever and filariasis, are common in Haiti throughout the year.
+Mosquito-borne illnesses, including malaria, dengue fever, chikungunya virus and filariasis, are common in Haiti, particularly during the rainy season (June to December).
 We encourage you to consider taking prophylaxis against malaria and to take measures to avoid insect bites including using insect repellent at all times, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.
+Seek medical advice if you have a fever, muscle pain, rash or severe headaches as they are symptoms of both dengue fever and Chikungunya virus.

 Water-borne, food-borne, parasitic and other infectious diseases (including hepatitis, typhoid, rabies and leptospirosis) are prevalent with more serious outbreaks occurring from time to time.
 Seek medical advice if you have a fever or are suffering from diarrhoea.